-Viadeo is an up-and-coming networking site in Europe.
-It has 35 million professionals in its network from around the world with fast-growing adoption in Asia.
-For job seekers looking for work in Europe, China, and India, joining Viadeo is a must.
-Indeed, one of its major sources of revenue comes from offering professional recruiters selective access to their database.
+Viadeo is an up-and-coming networking site in Europe with an Indian version, www.apnacircle.com, and a Chinese version, www.tianji.com.
+It has 50 million professionals in its network from around the world with fast-growing adoption in Asia.
+For job seekers looking for work in Europe, China, and India, joining a Viadeo network is a must.
+One of its major sources of revenue comes from offering professional recruiters selective access to their database.

 Similar to LinkedIn, Viadeo offers users the following features:

 A clean and simple user interface

 Finding other professionals with Viadeo’s search feature is easy.
 You don’t have to be connected to anyone in order to send messages, which opens up a lot of possibilities for reaching out and communicating with new people.

 Viadeo is robust enough that any strategy you use in LinkedIn would work here as well.
 Creating a profile is worth the time just for a chance to use the search feature and see who you may be able to connect with.